-On September 29, 2020, we completed our IPO and issued and sold 5,625,000 shares of our common stock at an initial offering price of \$16.00 per share and on October 22, 2020, we issued and sold an additional 843,750 shares in connection with the full exercise of the underwriters' option to purchase additional shares.
-We received net proceeds from the IPO, including the full exercise of the option, of approximately \$92.1 million, after deducting underwriting discounts and commissions of approximately \$6.3 million and expenses of approximately \$4.2 million.
-None of the expenses associated with the IPO were paid to directors, officers, persons owning 10% or more of any class of equity securities, or to their associates, or to our affiliates.
-SVB Leerink LLC and Piper Sandler &Co. acted as joint book-running managers of the offering and as representatives of the underwriters.
+On September 29, 2020, we completed our initial public offering, or IPO, and issued and sold 5,625,000 shares of our common stock at an initial offering price of \$16.00 per share and on October 22, 2020, we issued and sold an additional 843,750 shares in connection with the full exercise of the underwriters' option to purchase additional shares.
+We received net proceeds from the IPO, including the full exercise of the option, of approximately \$92.0 million, after deducting underwriting discounts and commissions of approximately \$7.2 million and expenses of approximately \$4.2 million.

-Shares of our common stock began trading on The Nasdaq Global Market on September 25, 2020.
 The offer and sale of all of the shares in the IPO were registered under the Securities Act pursuant to registration statements on Form S-1 (File Nos.
 333-248611 and 333-249030), which were declared effective by the SEC on September 24, 2020.